-The Academy of Nutrition and Dietetics Foundation offers the most generous scholarships to students in the field of dietetics, nutrition, and food sciences.
-The organization funds over 200 scholarships via their association with several organizations, groups, and industries, with each scholarships ranging from $500 to $10,000.
+The Academy of Nutrition and Dietetics Foundation offers the most generous scholarships.
+The scholarships are aimed at students in the dietetics, nutrition, and food sciences fields.
+Amazingly, the organization funds over 200 scholarships via their relationships with several organizations, groups, and industries.
+With a wide variety, each scholarship ranges from $500 to $10,000.

-To be considered, students must be enrolled for at least 4 months in an appropriate program during the academic year in which they apply for the scholarship.
-Programs include the junior or senior year of a baccalaureate or coordinated program in dietetics, or the second year of a dietetic technician program or a graduate program.
+Enrolled for at least 4 months, students need to be in an appropriate program to qualify.
+Keep in mind, it is during the academic year in which they apply for the scholarship.
+Programs include the junior or senior year of a baccalaureate or coordinated program in dietetics.
+Or, the second year of a dietetic technician or graduate program.

-Some specific scholarships may require students to be members of certain clubs or dietetic groups or have residential restrictions and there might be certain scholarships earmarked for minorities or under-represented groups.
-It is recommended that applicants go through the entire list of scholarships and identify those that they are most suitable for.
+Some specific scholarships may require students to be members of certain clubs or dietetic groups or have residential restrictions.
+Additionally, there might be scholarships specifically for minorities or under-represented groups.
+They recommend applicants go through the entire list of scholarships and find ones that fit them.

-The Clarkston Scholars Program supports one sophomore attending a four- year undergraduate course in Pennsylvania, with a major in a life- sciences related field.
+The Clarkston Scholars Program supports one sophomore attending a four- year undergraduate course in Pennsylvania, with a major in life- sciences-related field.
 The scholarship amount is $10,000.
-The winner will also receive significant exposure in the industry through facilitated participation in Pennsylvania Bio events and mentoring with Clarkston Consulting.
+Additionally, the winner gets guided participation in Pennsylvania Bio events.
+There is also mentoring with Clarkston Consulting.

-Applicants need a 3.0 GPA and need to be available for an in-person interview with Clarkston consulting in the Greater Philadelphia area plus the scholarship award ceremony.
+Applicants need a 3.0 GPA.
+In addition, they need to be available for an in-person interview with Clarkston Consulting.
+Finally, they need to be available for the scholarship award ceremony.